yutarochan/yutarochan.github.io/_posts/2016-3-6-getting-settled.markdown

 * Programming and Programming Languages
 * AI, Machine Learning, Neural Networks and Deep Learning
 * Life Updates, Accomplishments, Retrospective Posts and Experiences
-* Vocaloid and Related Topics on Automated Compositions
+* Research and other Professional Developments

 <br/>